Riemannian game dynamics: General properties

 Since $\dynfield(x)\in\metcone(x)= \tcone_{\strat}(x)$, the first inequality in \eqref{eq:PC-derivation} is immediate. \end{proof}

-Proposition \ref{prop:PC} is not particularly surprising: after all, the basic postulate behind \eqref{eq:RGD} is that the dynamics' vector field of motion is the closest feasible approximation to the game's payoff field, with the notion of closeness determined by the underlying Riemannian metric.
+\cref{prop:PC} is not particularly surprising: after all, the basic postulate behind \eqref{eq:RGD} is that the dynamics' vector of motion is the closest feasible approximation to the game's payoff field, with the notion of closeness determined by the underlying Riemannian metric (or, equivalently, cost function).
 As we show below, this alignment can be exploited further to characterize the dynamics' rest points.

-To make this precise, recall first that one of the main attributes of the Euclidean projection dynamics \eqref{eq:PD} is \emph{Nash stationarity}:
+To that end, recall that one of the main attributes of the Euclidean projection dynamics \eqref{eq:PD} is \emph{Nash stationarity}:

 This property does not hold under the replicator dynamics: for instance, every pure state of $\strat$ is stationary under \eqref{eq:RD}.
-In this case, \eqref{eq:NS} is replaced by \emph{restricted stationarity}: \footnote{Recall here that $x^\ast$ is a \emph{restricted equilibrium} if all strategies in its support earn equal payoffs.}
+In this case, \eqref{eq:NS} is replaced by the notion of \emph{restricted stationarity}: \footnote{Recall here that $x^\ast$ is a \emph{restricted equilibrium} if all strategies in its support earn equal payoffs.}

-Our next result shows that this difference between the projection and the replicator dynamics is representative of the discontinuous and continuous cases, and shows one advantage of the former over the latter:
+Our next result shows that this difference between the projection and the replicator dynamics is representative of the discontinuous and continuous cases, and highlights one advantage of the former over the latter:

 \begin{proposition} \leavevmode \begin{enumerate} [\textup(\itshape i\textup)] \item Continuous Riemannian dynamics satisfy \eqref{eq:RS}. \item Discontinuous Riemannian dynamics satisfy \eqref{eq:NS}. \end{enumerate} \end{proposition}